 Anthropic's Claude 4 Announced: New AI Capabilities for Coding, Agents, and Claude Code in VS Code / IntelliJ

 Anthropic just released their next generation of AI models: Claude Opus 4 and Claude Sonnet 4.
-This isn't just another incremental update—it represents a significant leap in AI capabilities, particularly for coding, complex reasoning, and autonomous agent workflows.
+This is a major update with real improvements for coding, reasoning, and agent workflows.

 The Claude 4 family introduces two distinct models with complementary strengths: